Abidoyesimze/power-user/README.md

 Think of it like managing multiple websites at once instead of doing them one by one.

+### Important: Uses Existing RNS System

+**RNS Bulk Manager is NOT a new RNS implementation.** It's a bulk management tool that uses the existing, official RNS infrastructure:

+- ✅ Uses the official RNS Registry contract
+- ✅ Uses the official FIFS Registrar contract
+- ✅ Uses the official Renewer contract
+- ✅ All domains registered through Bulk Manager are registered on the official RNS system
+- ✅ Fully compatible with existing RNS domains and tools

+This is a wrapper contract that batches operations on the existing RNS contracts, making bulk management more efficient and cost-effective.
+Your domains are registered on the same RNS system everyone else uses - we just make it easier to manage them in bulk.

 ## Why Use It?

 ### 💰 Save Money